ControlNet for Stable Diffusion: Sketch-to-Image, Depth Control

-If you have ever spent twenty minutes rewording a prompt trying to get a character’s arm in the right position or a building at the correct angle, ControlNet solves that problem directly.
-You draw it, photograph it, or extract it from an existing image, and the model respects that structure.
+Have you ever spent twenty minutes rewording a prompt to fix a character’s arm or a building angle?
+ControlNet solves that for you.
+You draw the shape, photograph it, or pull it from an image, and the model respects it.

 What ControlNet Is and How It Works

-ControlNet (Zhang et al., 2023) adds a trainable copy of the UNet encoder blocks alongside the frozen Stable Diffusion model.
-The control image is processed through this copy and injected into the main UNet via zero-convolution layers.
-These zero-convolution layers start with weights initialized to zero, meaning ControlNet begins with no influence and gradually learns to inject spatial information during training.
-The result is a conditioning mechanism that preserves the pretrained model’s generation quality while adding precise structural guidance.
+ControlNet (Zhang et al., 2023) adds a trainable copy of the UNet encoder blocks next to the frozen Stable Diffusion model.
+Your control image runs through this copy.
+It then feeds the main UNet through zero-convolution layers.
+These layers start with weights set to zero, so ControlNet begins with no effect.
+It learns to inject spatial cues as training runs.
+The result keeps the base model’s image quality and adds precise structural guidance.

-This differs from img2img in a significant way. img2img initializes the diffusion process from a noised version of the input image.
-With img2img, you inherit the color palette and general texture of the input.
-A rough pencil sketch through img2img produces something that still looks like a rough pencil sketch.
-With ControlNet, that same pencil sketch can produce a photorealistic photograph, an oil painting, or a 3D render - the sketch only controls where things are, not what they look like.
+This works differently from img2img.
+With img2img, the model starts from a noised version of your input image.
+So you inherit its color palette and texture.
+A rough pencil sketch run through img2img still looks like a rough pencil sketch.
+With ControlNet, that same sketch can yield a photo, an oil painting, or a 3D render.
+The sketch controls only where things sit, not how they look.

-Each ControlNet model is trained on a specific conditioning type.
-The main ones you will encounter are:
+Each ControlNet model is trained on one conditioning type.
+Here are the main ones you will use:

 • Canny edges - extracts hard edges from images, good for preserving structural detail